GLOBAL MARKETS-Stocks, oil, dollar extend gains after China cuts rates

 “Is this sufficient?
 It might not be but it does set a precedent that they are engaged and looking to prevent any further declines.”

-As the previous day’s rush for safety reversed, German Bund yields also rose with the 10-year benchmark up 11 basis points at 0.69 percent.
-Yields on safe-haven U.S. Treasuries were also up.
+German Bund yields rose as the previous day’s rush for safety reversed, with the 10-year benchmark up 11 basis points at 0.69 percent.
+Yields on safe-haven U.S. Treasuries also rose.

-By 1200 GMT, Wall Street was indicated up 3.6 percent , the pan-European FTSEurofirst 300 index gained 4.4 percent and MSCI’s benchmark emerging stocks index rose 2.4 percent - its biggest jump in two years after seven days of back-to-back falls.

-“The PBOC (central bank) is doing what it has to do but it is very likely it is not enough so more will have to be done,” said Wei Yao, China economist for Societe Generale in Paris.

 ‘A BIT OF PANIC’?

-The stock market gains in Europe, which recouped the bulk of the 5 percent-plus lost the previous day when around 450 billion euros ($520 billion) was wiped off the FTSEurofirst 300’s value, were also supported by takeover news.
+The pan-European FTSEurofirst 300 index gained 4.2 percent, also supported by takeover news to recoup the bulk of the 5 percent-plus it lost the previous day, when around 450 billion euros ($520 billion) was wiped off the value of leading stocks.

 Swiss agricultural chemicals maker Syngenta bounced 9.0 percent after a source said Monsanto had sweetened a takeover bid, and British insurer RSA gained 4.7 percent after an offer from Zurich Insurance.

-With China the world’s biggest consumer of commodities, crude and metals markets also responded, albeit relatively modestly, to Beijing’s move.
+With China the world’s biggest consumer of commodities, crude and metals markets also responded to Beijing’s move.